-Submission periods for WORDPEACE, a semi-annual online journal of literary response to world events are February 10 - April 10 (this year) and October 1 - December 1.
-Poetry, short fiction, non-fiction essays and visual art are welcome.
+Submission periods for WORDPEACE, a semi-annual online journal of literary response to world events are February 1 - April 1 (for Aug/Sept publication) and Aug 1 - October 1 (for Feb/March publication).
+Poetry, short fiction (up to 3000 words), non-fiction essays (up to 3000 words) and visual art are welcome.
 The journal is published twice yearly at wordpeace.co, usually in July and February.
+We claim first North American serial publication rights, so rights revert to the author after the initial publication period, just please give us credit.

 We are also open to hybrid forms.
 If you are submitting a piece of writing with art that goes with it, please submit the entire thing in one category, or you may get a rejection on one part and an acceptance on the other (if that's okay, go ahead and submit separately).